standage/2014-09-03-reproducibility/homework2.md

 Back in your web browser, return the repo's GitHub page.
 Next to the dropdown menu containing the text "branch: **master**", there should be a + symbol that allows you to add a new file to your repo directly in the web browser.
-Click the + symbol, give the new file a name "food.txt", enter your favorite food, and then click the "Commit new file" button.
+Click the + symbol, give the new file a name "food.txt", enter your favorite food, and then click the **Commit new file** button.

 Return to the project page.
 Just beneath the project name and description, there should be a summary of the project showing the number of commits, branches, releases, and contributors.